Trimendously/Bloomberg-Analysis/ReadMe.md

 Instructions for installing the project.

-Install latest version of python from https://www.python.org/downloads/

-    -make sure to click the box to add python to your path when installing
+Install latest version of python from https://www.python.org/downloads/ make sure to click the box to add python to your path when installing

 Make sure that you have a working Bloomberg Terminal subscription and ensure that you are logged in to your account on your local machine.